Nazar963/42_MiniShell/README.md

 - StackOverflow community

 ## 🤝 Contributing
-Feel free to submit issues or pull requests if you have suggestions for improving the test suite or adding more test cases.
+Feel free to submit issues or pull requests if you have suggestions for improving the application or adding more features.

 ## License
 This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.